 - The candidate's full name, gender, organizational affiliation, and contact information

-- A list of up to five relevant works (essays, book chapters, books, journal articles, lectures, blogs, or websites) that demonstrate the candidate's achievements or discuss the impact of the candidate's contributions to life's spiritual dimension.
+- A list of up to five relevant works (essays, book chapters, books, journal articles, lectures, interviews, blogs, or websites) that demonstrate the candidate's achievements or discuss the impact of the candidate's contributions to life's spiritual dimension.
 For those candidates with numerous publications, we ask that the nominator list only the works most relevant to the purpose of the Templeton Prize.

 The Prize staff will periodically send reminders to the Nominator and identified References on the status of the Reference letters.
-Staff will also communicate with the Nominator when the dossier is deemed complete.
+Staff will also communicate with the Nominator when the dossier is complete.